-The program is a unique opportunity to learn a diverse set of skills from many disciplines.
 All courses include a balance of theory and practical work.
 In particular, the hands-on lab exercises and/or final project components address the practical analysis of administrative and survey data.
 They are key elements of student learning, comprehension and knowledge application.

 Faculty of Social Sciences, Department of Geography